QwertygidQ/Simple_List/README.md

 # Simple_List
-A simple list for written in C
+A simple list written in C